epfl-ada/ada-2021-project-club6analysis/README.md

 ### Research Questions:

 **_This project aims to answer the following questions_**:
-- Does a correlation exist between any of the following features and the stock price of Apple Inc?
+- Does a correlation exist between any of the following features and the stock price of Apple?
   * Amount of media attention.
   * General wording in the media.
   * Certain people quoted in the media.